Natural gas guide

 Because natural gas is a gaseous mixture, it may initially come as a surprise that a distinction is made between dry and wet natural gas.
 Nevertheless, experts make this distinction because natural gas, as a naturally occurring mixture, can have very different compositions.

-Wet natural gas has a particularly high proportion of hydrocarbons, such as ethane or propane.
+Wet natural gas has a particularly high content of hydrocarbons other than methane, such as ethane or propane.
 These can be easily converted from a gaseous to a liquid state under pressure.
 This is why such mixtures are also referred to as wet natural gas.
-Even if natural gas has a high proportion of water vapour, it is called wet natural gas.
+If natural gas has a high content of water vapour, it is also called wet natural gas.

-Dry natural gas has far fewer liquefiable elements such as water vapour and higher alkanes.
+Dry natural gas contains a lot less substances that can be liquified, such as water and higher alkanes.

 Deposits of natural gas

-Our entire planet has gas deposits, regardless of the continent in question.
-However, calculations show that our planet’s natural gas deposits could soon be exhausted.
-Estimates predict this will happen within a few decades.
-Alternative energy sources are therefore the be-all and end-all.
+Our entire planet has gas deposits, regardless on which continent.
+However, calculations show that our planet’s natural gas deposits might soon be exhausted.
+Some estimates even say, this will happen within a few decades.
+Therefore it is important to find alternative energy sources.

 The countries with the highest production volumes are: United States of America, Russia, Iran, People’s Republic of China, Qatar and Canada.
-Underground storage facilities are the tried and tested means of storing processed natural gas in order to compensate for load fluctuations and peaks in demand.
+Underground storage facilities are the tried and tested means of storing processed natural gas in order to compensate for load changes or peaks in demand.

-Various processes are important for producing safe and environmentally friendly natural gas.
-The high sulphur content of the natural gas, as well as the carbon oxide present in the gas, must be removed by gas scrubbing and desulphurisation.
-Some of these substances have environmentally toxic properties.
-Drying is particularly important for the safe and efficient production of universally usable gas.
-We distinguish between natural gas drying by removing water, natural gas drying as absorption drying by using glycol, which also removes water, and drying of natural gas by developed molecular sieves.
+Various processes are applied in order to produce natural gas safely and environmentally friendly.
+The high sulphur content of some natural gas, as well as the carbon oxide present must be removed by gas scrubbing and desulphurisation.
+Some of these substances have the potential to damage the environment and may be toxic to humans.
+Drying is a particularly safe and efficient production method usable gas.
+We distinguish between natural gas drying by removing water, natural gas drying as absorption drying by using glycol, which also removes water, and drying of natural gas by special molecular sieves.

-The methods of cleaning and drying gas are used in particular to produce a natural gas that offers a consistently good calorific value and that does not damage valuable fittings of pipelines or other equipment with hard particles or condensation.
+The methods of cleaning and drying gas are used in particular to produce a natural gas that offers a consistently good calorific value and that does not damage valuable fittings, pipelines or other equipment with hard particles, condensation or corrosion.

 Extraction and production of natural gas